 Charles Cumming, USA

 Workers all over the world should learn from French workers.
-They achieved 35 hours work per week.
+They achieved 35 hours of work per week.
 If workers in other countries had similar rights and conditions, we would have a better world, eliminating those greedy US managers who pocket multimillion dollars while firing the so-called redundant.
 In Japan, we have “service overtime” where workers work overtime without getting paid.
 This is pure injustice.
 It is true that when workers strike, other people may experience some inconvenience but in the long run, we benefit from those actions by workers.
 As a matter of fact, because of the air controllers’ strike, my trip has been postponed one day.
 But I am glad to suffer, because of the good they are doing for me in the future.
-As for privatisation, just look what has happened in Argentina.
-Workers were fired after privatisation and now more than one out of five are unemployed, and more than 50% of the Argentinians are below the poverty line.
+As for privatization, just look at what has happened in Argentina.
+Workers were fired after privatization and now more than one out of five are unemployed, and more than 50% of Argentinians are below the poverty line.

 yasuyuki tateishi, Japan

 Too bad France does not have a leader with the determination of Ronald Reagan.
-When the air traffic controllers stuck, President Reagan gave them an order to return to work.
+When the air traffic controllers were stuck, President Reagan gave them an order to return to work.
 Some did but those who did not were fired and replaced.
 Workers in the public sector have no right to disrupt others in their pursuit of life.

 Charles Cumming, USA